+The second difficulty arises with regards to the question of nonvanishing for some twist of the Eichler--Zagier map.
+Indeed, at least half of the twists $h_\epsilon$ will vanish simply due to parity and weight considerations.
+To find nonvanishing twists, one must first restrict attention to the class of twists where only the "primitive" components contribute (See Section \ref{The Eichler--Zagier Map}).
+In this class of twists, we are able to use linear algebra to argue nonvanishing.
+We note here that this approach \textit{only} works in this subclass of twists. \\

 As a last remark, we discuss the problem which originally inspired this work: the nonvanishing of a Fourier coefficient corresponding to a maximal order in a quaternion algebra.
 Let $F = \sum_T a_F(T) q^T$ be the Fourier expansion of a genus $3$ Siegel cusp form $F$.
 A Fourier coefficient $a_F(T)$ corresponds to a maximal order in a quaternion algebra when the discriminant of $T$ is an odd prime (\cite{BD}).
-Our result does not achieve this, unfortunately.
-The method of passing to a primitive theta component can seemingly at best, provide Fourier coefficients with discriminant of the form $p \cdot d$, where $p$ is an odd prime coprime to the level and $d$ is a divisor of the level.
-The obstruction to improving our main result is that it is not known (to the author's knowledge) if half-integral weight newforms are determined by their prime Fourier coefficients. \\
+We succeeded in proving this (See Theorem \ref{3.2}).
+However, our result does \textit{not} directly apply to the algebraicity results proved in \cite{eischen}.
+Indeed, the authors there work with the congruence subgroup $\Gamma^0(N)$, while we work with $\Gamma_0(N)$.
+There is likely an analogous result for $\Gamma^0(N)$, but we have not pursued this yet. \\